alf45tar/Pedalino/README.md

 ## Features

 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
-- 10 banks of 16 controllers each (up to 8 controllers for lite version)
+- 10 banks of 16 controllers each
 - 3 user configuration profiles
 - Each port can connect 1 expression pedal or up to 3 foot switches for a maximum of 48 foot switches.
 - MIDI output via USB MIDI, Bluetooth, classic MIDI OUT connector, AppleMIDI (also known as RTP-MIDI) or ipMIDI via Wi-Fi